-All cards also have a text box.
-This can contain up to three game-relevant elements: Keywords, which are printed in all caps above a separating line; traits, or normal text in the text box; abilities, or normal text preceded by boldface words in the text box.
-The text box also includes color text and flavor text.
+Text Box: All cards also have a text box.
+This can contain up to four elements: keywords (p. ), which are printed in all caps above a separating line; traits (p. ), or normal text in the text box; abilities (p. ), or normal text preceded by boldface words in the text box; and flavor text, italic text at the bottom of the text box.